keatonmurray/notenest/README.md

 - 💡 **Central Hub for Productivity**
   All your essential project info and updates aggregated in one sleek, user-friendly dashboard.

+- 📅 **Google Calendar Integration**
+  See all your important meetings for the day

+- 📒 **Notes**
+  Tired of locating your notes scattered across folders?
+We have it sorted for you so you don't have to.

 ---

 ## Why Notenest?